 Ryland James knows exactly where he should be.
 On the edge of the stage, under the spotlight, and behind a microphone, the Ontario-born singer and songwriter thrives.
 In this space, the artist’s voice rings out with a bold balance of passion, panache, and power, coursing through everything from the verses to the vibrato.
 His fusion of gospel roots, gritty soul, and anthemic pop resounds straight from the heart in the most direct manner imaginable.

 Returning from the road, he kicked off his biggest and boldest chapter with the 2019 single “In My Head.”
-Co-written amidst trips to Stockholm and London (which yielded nearly 100 original compositions), the track highlights Ryland’s poetic songcraft and expansive vocal range over shuddering piano chords.
+Co-written during a trip to Stockholm, the track highlights Ryland’s poetic songcraft and expansive vocal range over shuddering piano chords.
 The vocals reverberate with a combination of urgent immediacy and palpable emotion.